 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses used for rides are well schooled pure or crossbred Andalusians.
 They have all been carefully chosen and most are between 14.2hh (150cm) and 16hh (165cm) and are of a medium build.
 They are sure-footed, fit, forward going, responsive to ride and well adapted to the requirements of the sometimes rough terrain.
 The horses are all trained using natural horsemanship techniques which helps to create an enthusiastic, good natured horse that is keen to collaborate with its rider, and really enjoys its work.
 The tack is English and trekking style and most horses are ridden in snaffles.
 English saddles and trekking saddles are utilised.
 Saddle bags are provided to carry items required during the day and for picnic lunches.
 On this horse riding holiday, you will need to dismount and walk next to your horse over short distances so good walking boots are required.
+You will be paired with a suitable horse based on your experience and preferences, but if for any reason after the first day you feel that you are not well matched then just let your guide know and you will be given another horse.

 To participate in this trip you must be a reasonably competent rider (English style).
 You should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.
 Riders are expected to be able to cope with a variety of different going and different types of terrain.
 All the rides are aimed at reasonably capable riders, who are also fairly fit and riding regularly.